pranav2151/todolist/README.md

 # todolist app beginner level.
-It is simple todo task app which can be used to manage our daily tasks by simply creating the tasks & after completion we can mark it complete or delete it if don't want it.
+It is simple todo task app which can be used to manage our daily tasks by simply creating the tasks & after completion we can mark it complete or delete it.

 The todo list contains 3 files:
 1.The index.html is the main page of the app which is on html.